Andreloui5/3DCreditCardForm/README.md

 In order to handle all of the data needed for a checkout, you will be using several `useEffect()` hooks to keep track of the different lifecycle events this page will experience.

-In order to initialize a checkout, you will need to make a call to `Commerce` and generate a checkout token.
+To initialize a checkout, you will need to make a call to `Commerce` and generate a checkout token.
 To do this, import `Commerce` and create a variable with your sandbox public key.
 Put it directly under the import section of `App.js`.
 (If needed, you can find your key in the [Developer section](https://dashboard.chec.io/setup/developer) of Chec Dashboard's 'Setup' tab).

 ```js
 //App.js